Izzimach/om-react-pixi/README.md

 ## How to Include and Use

-The latest version of 0.3.0.
+The latest version is 0.4.1.
 In your `project.clj` include this dependency:

 ```
-[org.clojars.haussman/om-react-pixi "0.3.0"]
+[org.clojars.haussman/om-react-pixi "0.4.1"]
 ```

 This will also include [react-pixi](https://github.com/Izzimach/react-pixi/)